Probiotic Curd: What Makes It Different and How to Make It

 Is all homemade curd probiotic?

-Homemade curd contains live bacteria, but they may not be true probiotics.
-For curd to be probiotic, it needs specific strains (like L. acidophilus or Bifidobacterium) that survive stomach acid and reach your gut alive.
-Using a probiotic starter culture and the right temperature helps.
+Homemade curd has live bacteria in it.
+But they may not be true probiotics.
+Curd needs specific strains to be probiotic.
+These include L. acidophilus or Bifidobacterium.
+These strains must survive stomach acid.
+They need to reach your gut alive.
+Use a probiotic starter culture.
+Also use the right temperature.
+This helps make true probiotic curd.

 How many probiotics does curd have?

 Fresh homemade curd can have millions of colony-forming units (CFU) per gram.
 Store-bought probiotic curd aims for 10^6 to 10^9 CFU per gram.
-The count depends on starter quality, fermentation temperature, and how fresh the curd is.
+The count depends on starter quality.
+It also depends on fermentation temperature.
+And it depends on how fresh the curd is.

 Can I use a probiotic capsule as a curd starter?

-Yes, you can open a probiotic capsule and use it as a starter.
-Add it to milk cooled to 40 degrees Celsius and ferment for 8-12 hours.
-The curd may take longer to set than with a regular starter, but it will contain the specific probiotic strains from the capsule.
+Yes, you can open a probiotic capsule.
+You can use it as a starter.
+Add it to milk cooled to 40 degrees Celsius.
+Ferment for 8 to 12 hours.
+The curd may take longer to set.
+It takes more time than with a regular starter.
+But it will contain the specific probiotic strains.
+These strains come from the capsule.

 Does heating curd kill probiotics?

 Yes.
 Heating curd above 50 degrees Celsius kills most probiotic bacteria.
-If you're cooking with curd (kadhi, marinades), the probiotics won't survive.
-For probiotic benefits, eat curd cold or at room temperature.
+If you cook with curd like kadhi or marinades, the probiotics will not survive.
+For probiotic benefits, eat curd cold.
+You can also eat it at room temperature.

 How long does probiotic curd last in the fridge?